LLNL/NM-ROM/CORAL_README.txt

 There are two ways to test the models, on Jupyterlab or on the command-line.

 TO TEST MODELS ON JUPYTERLAB ON LC ENVIRONMENTS:
+1. Follow the instructions under 'JupyterHub Custom Kernel' for the nm-rom kernel: https://lc.llnl.gov/confluence/display/LC/IBM+PowerAI+in+LC
-1. Start jupyterlab:
+2. Start jupyterlab:
 	a.
 CZ: https://lc.llnl.gov/jupyter/hub/user/[user]/lab
 	b.
 RZ: https://rzlc.llnl.gov/jupyter/hub/user/[user]/lab
-2. Switch to the NM-ROM kernel on jupyterlab.
+3. Switch to the NM-ROM kernel on jupyterlab.
-3. Run any testing files you would like on jupyterlab to create mat files, plots, etc. Skip any files starting with build_* or train_* as they are handled by generateResults.sh
+4. Run any testing files you would like on jupyterlab to create mat files, plots, etc. Skip any files starting with build_* or train_* as they are handled by generateResults.sh

 TO TEST MODELS ON THE COMMAND-LINE: